ellioseven/writing/next-ssr-retrospectices/index.md

 - Memory outside a component is retained over requests
 - End to end tests with a mock server
 - End to end tests on production build
+- Build a client notification system early on
 - Never expose secrets